kassisol/hbm/docs/installation/binary.md

 #### Install the Linux binary

 After downloading, HBM requires this binary to be installed in your host's `$PATH`.
-For example, to install the binaries in `/usr/local/sbin`:
+For example, to install the binary in `/usr/local/sbin`:

 ```bash
 $ mv hbm /usr/local/sbin/